Optimal solutions for the Rubik's Cube: Similarities and differences among algorithms

 While Thistlethwaite's and two-phase Kociemba's algorithms are being more move-restricted in each next phase, Feather's algorithm is not being move-restricted in phase 2.
-Also, there is a substantial difference between HTR and 3-color cube reduction even though they might seem the same at first sight.
+Also, there is a substantial difference between HTR and 3-color cube reduction (HTR being a subset of the 3-color cube reduction) even though they might seem the same at first sight.
 Similarly to Thistlethwaite's HTR, phase 2 of Feather's algorithm can be solved using only half-turns* as well, but in that case not all configurations would be solvable in at most 8 half-turns.